jonathanwin/yagv/README.md

+## FMMT666's Changes:

+* Model can now be moved up and down
+* The scene now rotates around the center of the display, not the object.
+* Implemented complete mouse and track-/touchpad functionality.
+Compatible with Mac.

+Future changes [tm] might be available from here: [yagv-ng][1].

+Have fun
+FMMT666(ASkr)

+---

 # yagv - Yet Another Gcode Viewer, v0.4

 A fast 3D Gcode Viewer for Reprap-style 3D printers, in Python and OpenGL (via pyglet)